PATRICIA R. CORBETT, B.A., M.F.A.

 Patricia's graduate thesis, Answering the Call of My People: Captured Fractured Buried Excavated Reassembled Set Free, is a collection of complete and excerpted works that map her journey of finding, discovering, examining, reflecting, and reclaiming of ancestry, family, community, and self.
 Answering the Call of My People features a play and novel excerpt, essays, short stories, poetry, music, photographs, blog posts, and music referencing themes that include genealogical/familial ties, gender identity, re-membering the dead, race, and culture from an African-American lesbian’s perspective.
-Portions of this thesis are being readied for publication as The Perils of a Southern Black Lesbian.
-Her current one-woman show, The Perils of a Southern Black Lesbian is based on this critical analysis.
+Portions of this thesis are being readied for publication as The Perils of a Southern Black Woman.
+Her current one-woman show, The Perils of a Southern Black Woman: stories, tales, and nightmares told in the light is based on this critical analysis.
 See more under projects.

 Patricia R. Corbett, B.A., M.F.A.I.A

 photo courtesy of Lorna Reese